-This refreshing salad takes on various guises in Greece depending on what vegetables are in season, but always features feta and dried oregano.
+This refreshing salad takes on various guises in Greece depending on what vegetables are in season, but it almost always features feta and a dusting of dried oregano.

 Yield: serves 2

 - 2 tbsp. roughly chopped fresh parsley, plus more for garnish

 - 2 medium vine-ripened tomatoes, cut into 1 1/2″ pieces

 - 1 small cucumber, peeled, halved lengthwise, and sliced crosswise into 1/4″ pieces